 - How much do you want the business to fund your retirement?

-- How are you planning for family, education, travel, or life after ownership?
+- Are you preparing for goals like education, travel, family needs, or a second chapter after ownership?

-- What level of lifestyle support do you expect from the business now and later?
+- What lifestyle do you want your business to support both now and in the future?

 Although personal, these questions are closely linked to business decisions.